SamruddhiDeepak/-Nutrify/README.md

 Open your browser and navigate to http://localhost:8501.

 # Usage Instructions🎯
-1. Scan Barcodes: Use the camera input on your device to capture a food product barcode or enter it manually.
+1. Scan Barcodes: Use the camera on your device to capture a food product barcode, save it in your gallery and upload it or enter the barcode number manually.
 View product details fetched from the Open Food Facts API.

 2. Ask the Chatbot: Type your queries about food regulations, processing, or certifications.